 Microsoft's Xbox Series X is the ultimate Xbox, simply because it's the best console on which to play Xbox games new and old.

-It's still far from easy to buy but is well worth the effort.
-Having been out for more than a year now, the Xbox Series X has a better roster of games for lucky owners to try out, including a handful of new titles as well as enhanced versions of some of the best Xbox One games.
+Having been out for more than two years now, the Xbox Series X is finally easier to buy and has a much better roster of games to play, including enhanced versions of some of the best Xbox One games.

-People expecting a new console generation to blow their minds from the previous one might be a bit disappointed, as the graphics leap from the Xbox One X to Series X isn't mind-blowing.
+People expecting a new console generation to blow their minds from the previous one might be a bit disappointed, as the graphics leap from the Xbox One X to Series X isn't mind-blowing, though games like Forza Horizon 5 are very visually impressive.
 But it does means a lot of games that may have chugged on older hardware will run much more smoothly and at 4K resolution.

 Furthermore, there's just a lot of other stuff to admire about the Xbox Series X. So read on for our full Xbox Series X review to see whether the new console has been worth the wait, and be sure to check out our guide to the best hidden Xbox Series X features to get the most out of this console.